67.0 x 40.0 x 35.0 cm

 Jackie Menzies and Edmund Capon, Asian Collection Handbook, Art Gallery of New South Wales, 'South-East Asian Art', pg.
-83-96., Asian Collection Handbook, Art Gallery of New South Wales 1990, 1990, 87 (illus.).
+83-96, Sydney, 1990, 87 (illus.).

-Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales 2003, 2003, 11 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, Sydney, 2003, 11 (colour illus.).

 Public Programmes Department, Art Gallery of New South Wales, Adventures in Asia.
-An education kit for the Asian gallery 2003, 2003, 15 (colour illus.). card no.15
+An education kit for the Asian gallery, Sydney, 2003, 15 (colour illus.). card no.15